 Taking these things into account, I offer a few thoughts:

 Genesis 1 is about God’s action and purpose, not the science or calendar of creation.

-God is named 32 times in 31 verses and every time he’s the subject of the sentence, acting, intentionally building something “good.”
+God is named thirty-two times in thirty-one verses and every time he’s the subject of the sentence, acting, intentionally building something “good.”

 The “days” of creation are symbolic.